tx-lin/vmSafeguard/README.md

 if it's not the case, change the value of the variable <code>"cutedpath=" </code>in the function backupVM(), you will need to edit this variable 4 times, two times in each files.
 BackupSingleVM.sh / PoolVMBackup.sh.

-#### That's it for the configuration of EWMT :white_check_mark: , you will be able to start EWMT trought the web
+#### That's it for the configuration of vmSafeguard :white_check_mark: , you will be able to start vmSafeguard trought the web

 ## Access to the web panel

 ### Authentification with .htaccess / .htpasswd

-When you access to EWMT, you need to provide IDs.
+When you access to vmSafeguard, you need to provide IDs.

 - ID : admin
 - Password : helloworld